begedin/talk-slides/slides/weblica_2025_en.md

 * Fully remote since end of 2012

 Note:
-Hey everyone!
-I'm Nikola, and I primarily work with Vue and Elixir.
-Honestly, this talk barely kept my Weblica streak alive—I got invited last minute.
-Luckily, thanks to a broadly relevant topic and some handy AI tools, I managed to put this together in time.
-Today, I'll talk about my experiences working remotely long-term without burning out.
-Just to give you an idea of how long that's been, I've been fully remote since late 2012, after only two brief, non-remote junior roles.
-It’s been quite a journey!
+A little bit about me.

+I primarily work with Vue and Elixir.
+I had two non-remote jobs in total.
+I started remote work some time in 2011 and I've beel fully remote since the second half of 2012.

+This is also my 6th talk on Weblica, so the streak is uninterrupted, that almost didn't happen.
+I actually didn't submit one this year, because I wasn't sure what my schedule would be, but my schedulle opened up and las week, I found out a slot also oppened up, so here  am.
 ---
 # Goals

 * My remote journey
-* Lessons learned, including legalities
+* Lessons learned
+* Legal aspect
 * Work-life balance (WLB)
 * Strategies for growth and self-marketing
 * Stories

 Note:

-I'm here to share my experiences: what worked, what didn’t, what I'd do differently, and what the future might hold.
-I’m also leaving ample time for questions, or we'll have a longer coffee break!
+My goal today is primarily to share my experience.
+I'll share some lessons learned and strategies I find to be effective, talk about legal tuff and maybe share a story rot two.

+But do keep in mind, my experience is probably different from others who started back then and for sure will be different from anyone starting today

+I'm hoping you'll have questions, so I'll also leave a bit more room for that at the end.
+If you end up not having any, we'll have a longer coffee break.

 ---